kernel-community/signature-economies/packages/subgraph/README.md

 yarn deploy:local
 ```

 You can navigate to http://localhost:8000/subgraphs/name/sign-eco/sign-eco-subgraph-localhost/graphql to see your graph query engine.
-Put the below query into the left-hand pane and then click the Play button at the top to see your NFT and the auction we just created:
+Put the below query into the left-hand pane and then click the Play button at the top to see the different kinds of NFTs we just created:

 ```graphql
 query MyQuery {